IBM/SpectrumScaleAutomation/README.md

 | snapName | specifies the name of snapshot for mmbackup.
 If not set then mmbackup will not backup from snapshot.
 If the snapshot name is given then the backup script will check if a snapshot with this name exists.
 If this is the case it will exit with an error.
 If not then the backup script creates a snapshot.
 If the fileset name is specified then the backup script creates a snapshot for the fileset only.
 After the mmbackup run the snapshot is deleted by the backup script. |
 | backupOpts | specifies special parameters to be used with mmbackup command.
 Consider the following example as guidance: "-N nsdNodes -v --max-backup-count 4096 --max-backup-size 80M --backup-threads 2 --expire-threads 2" |

+All output is written to STDOUT which the launcher redirects to a log file named `var/log/automation/backup_timestamp.log`.

 Return codes: